 The EU Falsified Medicines Directive will introduce major changes for community pharmacists across the UK when its requirements for medicines verification are introduced from 9th February 2019.
 This article sets out the background to FMD.

 The European Falsified Medicines Directive [2011/62/EU] (commonly known as FMD) has been brought in to address the issue of falsified medicines entering the legitimate medicines supply chain across Europe.
 Falsified medicines include those with little or no active ingredients, the wrong active ingredients, fake or tampered packaging, and those where products and/or packaging have been stolen for re-use or re-sale.

 Although unlicensed internet sites have now become the main route for trading falsified medicines to the public, regulatory authorities continue to find and report falsified medicines in the supply chain.
 Such products pose an unacceptable risk to patients, as well as undermining confidence in the genuine products supplied by manufacturers, wholesalers and pharmacies.

 Under the Directive, all new packs of prescription medicines placed on the market in Europe from 9th February 2019 onwards will have to bear two safety features: a unique identifier (UI) in the form of a 2D data matrix (barcode) and an anti-tampering device (ATD).

 FMD aims to introduce a pan-European system through which pharmacies (and other “dispensing entities”) can authenticate prescription medicines before they are handed to patients.
 Manufacturers will upload valid UI codes to a European Hub, which will then pass data to the relevant National Medicines Verification System (NMVS) and pharmacies will be able to check the status of each pack during the dispensing process.
 The system will be notified of products known to have been recalled, withdrawn, stolen or tampered with.
-A European Medicines Verification System (EMVS) will act as a hub, linking the national systems together and allowing parallel trading of medicines to continue.
+The European Medicines Verification System (EMVS) will act as the European hub, linking the national systems together and allowing parallel trading of medicines to continue.

 Scanning and authentication of packs will come in to effect across Europe from Saturday 9th February 2019, following the publication of a Delegated Regulation [2016/161] which set out details for the unique identifiers, the national verification systems and the responsibilities of manufacturers, wholesalers and pharmacies.